jaokuean/team08-capstone/README.md

 3. unzip the bert model "bert_model.zip" and place it inside the root folder
 4. Edit the build.py file in the detectron2 package by substiuting "cfg.MODEL.DEVICE" to "cpu" in the codeline that starts with "model.to()".
 Skip this step if you are able to access GPU on your machine.
 The file is located at a path similar to this ~./opt/anaconda3/envs/env_name/lib/python3.7/site-packages/detectron2/modelling/meta_arch/build.py

-Note : If you did not clone this repository but used the zip file specified in our report in obtain our codes and data, you can skip steps 1,2 and 3.
+Note : If you did not clone this repository but used the folder from our drive to obtain our codes and data, you can skip steps 1,2 and 3.

 When done, activate nus08_env via conda activate nus08_env and run this in the new terminal window to start the API connection with BERT-as-service.
 ```bash